EMIRG-Group/Canada/README.md

     <p style="margin:0 0 10px">Three mutually reinforcing reasons.
 First, the 2014 oil boom masked weak performance everywhere else — the aggregate looked fine, so nothing was fixed.
 Second, capital drifted into domestically oriented, lower-productivity sectors, above all residential real estate, where returns were reliable and competition was limited.
 Third, population growth let firms expand output by adding workers instead of adding capital per worker, which is the cheaper choice every year and the wrong one over twenty.</p>
     <p style="margin:0">All three of those props are now gone simultaneously.
 That is uncomfortable, and it is also the most genuinely optimistic thing on this page.</p>
   </div>
-  <p class="src">Sources: Statistics Canada labour productivity, Q1 2026; OECD, "Reviving Productivity Growth in Canada", June 2026; C.D.
-Howe Institute on the investment shortfall; McKinsey on Canada's productivity gap; Globe and Mail analysis of business investment intentions.</p>
+  <p class="src">Sources: Statistics Canada labour productivity, hourly compensation and unit labour cost, Q2 2026 (released 3 September); OECD, "Reviving Productivity Growth in Canada", June 2026; C.D.
+Howe Institute on the investment shortfall; McKinsey on Canada's productivity gap.</p>
 </section>

 <!-- ============ PROVINCES ============ -->